nditech/tech-staticsite-cicd/README.md

 This is a demonstration of NDI Tech's CI/CD implementation for generated static websites.
 This website is built with [Hugo](https://gohugo.io/).
 The deployment of the website is automated by [AWS CodePipeline](https://aws.amazon.com/codepipeline/).
 The AWS infrastructure is provisioned by a [terraform](https://www.terraform.io/) or an AWS [CloudFormation](https://aws.amazon.com/cloudformation/) template.
 You can use any other framework to build your website (React, Angular, etc.) and other infrastructure-as-code template (like AWS CloudFormation) to provision your infrastructure.

-- The benefit of using a framework like Hugo is your team can quickly create a static website with plenty of themes to choose from.
+- The benefit of using a framework like Hugo is: your team can quickly create a static website with plenty of themes to choose from.
 - Infrastructure as code:
     - If you deploy with Terraform: Terraform automates the process of setting up your AWS Codepipeline.
 Terrafrom works with other cloud providers, not just with AWS.
     - If you deploy with CloudFormation: CloudFormation will roll back if a stack cannot be created.